JohnnyHogenbirk/anti_framework_framework/README.md

 ### Handy
 It can be handy to download the code before looking at the pictures and reading the text.
 But, I leave it to you.
 You can start with app_site.
 It’s less complex: no login, no ini generation functionality.

-You can try it your self at the demo sites (they will be refreshed daily):
+You can try it yourself at the demo sites (they will be refreshed daily):
 - [AFF site](https://johnnyhogenbirk.nl/aff_site/)
 - [AFF app](https://johnnyhogenbirk.nl/aff_app/)